DM 201 - DECISION FRAMING FOR PROJECT MANAGEMENT WORKSHOPS

 Build decision framing proficiency with Decision Frameworks proprietary skill development program.
 The key tenets of this approach are:

 - Repetition that integrates lectures with in-course practicum.
-Over the three-day course, participants work through seven
+Over the three-day course, participants work through six

 - Relevance through use of industry-relevant examples that project teams face.
 Three problems are pre-defined, while four others are based on real-life participant problems.
 Examples include: